Writers Write shares writing tips and creates writing resources. In this post, we write about 30 practical tips to beat

-- Change the timeline.
+Change the timeline.
 Make the scene you are busy with an epilogue or a prologue or the beginning or ending of the story.

     - Question your character.
-Ask your character if his or her bucket list has changed since you began writing the story.
+Ask your character if his or her bucket list or to-do list has changed since you began writing the story.
 If it has, rewrite it.
 If it has not, perhaps it should.

     - Write from another character’s perspective.
 If you have been telling the story through the protagonist’s viewpoint, write a scene through the eyes of the antagonist’s sidekick.

     - Flip your character.
 Make your character behave out of character.
 If your heroine is brave, make her back away.
 What happens when she does this?

     - List the good things.
 Ask your character to list the five things he or she is grateful for right now.
 If you do not know, you may need to spend more time with your character.

     - Change tenses.
 If you’re writing in present tense, switch to past tense and vice versa.
 Do this for an entire scene.
 You may find that it gives you ideas for what to leave in and what to exclude.